MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sandbox-overview.md

 [!INCLUDE[d365fin_dev_blog](includes/d365fin_dev_blog.md)]

 # Choosing Your Dynamics 365 Business Central Development Sandbox Environment
 To get started developing for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] it is important to understand the different options you have at hand.
-You can either choose to run a sandbox environment deployed as a Dynamics 365 Cloud Service, or you can run a container-based image either hosted as an Azure VM or locally.
-Both options provide the AL development tools; the Docker sandbox additionally provides access to the C/SIDE development tools.
+You can either choose to run a sandbox environment deployed as a [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] service, or you can run a container-based image either hosted as an Azure VM or locally.
+Both options provide the AL development tools; the container-based sandbox additionally provides access to the C/SIDE development tools.

 ## Sandbox Overview
 The following topic outlines the most important capabilities on the offered development sandbox environments for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].